STaR: Towards Effective and Stable Table Reasoning via Slow-Thinking Large Language Models: Experiments

 \subsubsection{Datasets}

-We conduct comprehensive experiments on more than 30,000 table reasoning samples with various benchmarks.
-The training data is sourced from WikiTableQuestions (WTQ) \cite{pasupat2015compositional} for open-domain QA, HiTab \cite{cheng2021hitab} for hierarchical table reasoning, and FinQA \cite{chen2021finqa} for numerical reasoning over financial tables.
+We conduct experiments on more than 30,000 table reasoning samples with various benchmarks.
+The training data is sourced from WikiTableQuestions (WTQ) \cite{pasupat2015compositional} for table QA, HiTab \cite{cheng2021hitab} for hierarchical table reasoning, and FinQA \cite{chen2021finqa} for numerical reasoning over financial tables.
 Evaluation includes both in-domain testing on the WTQ, HiTab, and FinQA test sets and out-of-domain generalization on TabMWP \cite{lu2022dynamic} for mathematical reasoning and TabFact \cite{chen2019tabfact} for fact verification.
-TabFact, a table-based fact verification task that requires binary entailment judgments, makes it possible to compare tasks in ways that go beyond traditional question-answering methods.
+TabFact is a table-based fact verification task with binary entailment judgments; unlike question answering, it tests statement verification against tabular evidence and thus complements our evaluation of generalization and reasoning stability.
 Quality control is performed as described in Section \ref{sec:sft}.
 Detailed dataset statistics are provided in Appendix \ref{sec:dataset-statistics}.